Flow-based Models and Flow Matching

 An introduction to flow matching.

-This blog post will provide a brief introduction to flow-based models and flow matching.
+This is part one in a series of blog posts that will provide an introduction to flow-based models and flow matching.

 Normalizing Flows